Magdalena Feistel

 Magdalena Feistel (born Magdalena Mróz; 22 August 1970) is a former Polish tennis player.

 She holds the record for most Fed Cup ties played for Poland (24; 43 matches) and most Fed Cup wins for Poland (23).

 In her career, she won one singles title and 11 doubles titles on tournaments of the ITF Circuit.

 Feistel's career-high singles ranking is world No. 192 (reached in February 1994), and her best doubles ranking, achieved in June 1994, is 91.

+Her daughter Gina Feistel is also a professional tennis player who represents Poland.